But the LORD your God refused to listen to Balaam. He turned the intended curse into a blessing because the LORD your God loves you. Deuteronomy 23:5

 Balaam was on his way as a “hired prophet “ to curse the Israelites when the Angel of the Lord stood in the roadway with his sword drawn.
 Although invisible to Balaam, the donkey could see the danger ahead and sat down in the roadway refusing to go another step.
 Out of his fury Balaam began to beat his trusted Donkey when the Donkey spoke up in his own defense and said; “I’m your own donkey.
 You’ve always ridden me.
 Have I ever done this to you before?”

-Our adversary will use anyone he can to speak words of hurt and death over us and our destiny and when it comes through the mouth of that trusted coworker, lifelong friend, family member or trusted leader the blow can seem devastating.
+Our adversary will use anyone he can to speak words of hurt and death over you and your destiny.
+When it comes through the mouth of that trusted coworker, lifelong friend, family member or trusted leader the blow can seem devastating.
 But, whatever you do, don’t receive it.
 Realize the true source of that attempted curse is your eternal foe and his motive is to stop you dead in your tracks.

 As hard as it may seem to do at the moment, begin to praise God and bless the one trying to curse you.
 Jesus said in Matthew 5:44, “But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you.”

 Thank God and know that you are close to something big.
 Refuse to get bitter or offended and your praise will become your warfare, and Jesus Himself will be your refuge.
 Know, that what God has blessed, no man can curse and because of the grace of Jesus and the love God has for you, BIG blessings are right around the corner.